 A bag like this can easily be pulled off your shoulder, it can be slashed or cut without much effort, and it couldn’t be easier for someone to stick his or her hand in it and pull out your wallet.

-If you buy one of these bags, use it as a shopping bag or beach bag — put your towels and sunscreen in it and leave the important stuff locked up at home.
+If you buy one of these bags, don’t rely on it to protect your belongings.
+Instead, use it as a shopping bag or beach bag — put your towels and sunscreen in it and leave the important stuff locked up at home.

 Traveling with a Purse